samuli-salonen/Teamspeak3/README.md

 keywords:
 How to install ts3 server , teamspeak 3 , TS3 , 3.5.1 version , teamspeak installation , bash script install , ubuntu
 teamspeak install , 18.04.1 ts3 server , ts3 config , teamspeak 3 configuration

+# Teamspeak3 salt module

+To install teamspeak3 using salt you must do these commands:

+    sudo wget https://raw.githubusercontent.com/samuli-salonen/Teamspeak3/master/TS3_salt_module.sls /srv/salt

+And

+    sudo wget https://raw.githubusercontent.com/samuli-salonen/Teamspeak3/master/run.sh /srv/salt

+you can change /srv/salt to your salt repository, but you have to edit the code also.

+Finally run the module:

+    sudo salt 'slave' TS3_salt_module state.apply